flowsforapex/apex-flowsforapex/docs/SubProcesses.md

 Sub Processes are created using the modeller, as usual.

+### Boundary Events on Sub Processes

+Starting with Flows for APEX V5.0, Sub Processes can have Timer and Error Boundary Events added to them.
+See [behaviour Of Boundary Events in SubProcesses](behaviourOfBoundaryEventsinSubProcesses.md)

+### Terminate End Events in Sub Processes

+Starting with Flows for APEX V5.0, a Sub Process can contain a Terminate End Event.
+If a Terminate End Event is reached, all processing in the sub process, along with any nested child sub processes running inside it, are terminated.
+Control passes to the next event in the normal exit path to the sub process in its immediate parent process.

-### Current Limitations
+## Current Limitations

 #### 1. Sub Processes must have 1 Start Event and 1 End Event

-A Sub Process must start with a single Start Event, which should be a simple Start Event (i.e., without any associated Timer, etc. event)
+A Sub Process must start with a single Start Event, which should be a simple Start Event (i.e., without any associated Timer, etc. event).

+A sub process must have a single, standard End Event.
+(It may have additional non-standard end events, such as error end events, etc.).

-#### 2. Sub Processes should operate in a single Lane
+#### 2. A Sub Processes must operate in a single Lane

-As is good BPMN style, a sub process should operate in a single lane.
+As is good BPMN style, a sub process must operate in a single lane.

-#### 3. Sub Processes cannot contain a Terminate End Event

-Sub processes can currently only contain a single, standard End Event.
-Terminate End Events are not currently supported.